Walt Disney said it best—

 That’s a risky client retention strategy—

 Factors like rewards and points matter to only 37% of customers, say customer retention statistics (KPMG research).
-To secure brand loyalty and increase customer lifetime value, you might want to focus on more meaningful areas of loyalty.
+To secure brand loyalty and increase customer lifetime value, you might want to focus on more meaningful areas.

 Have a look at the results of a KPMG study below.
 You’ll find some things we’ve talked about already (product returns and customer service).
 We’re on the right track!